openAVproductions/openAV-ArtyFX/manual.md

 - Roomy    (Smooth reverb)
 - Satma    (Crazy distortion)
 - Vihda    (Stereo Widener)
+- Whaaa
 ```

 Bitta
 -----
 ![Bitta Screenshot](screenshots/artyfx_bitta.png)
-Bitta is a bit-crusher, with a Dry/Wet control.
+Bitta is a bit-crusher.
 ```
 -Crush
--Dry/Wet
 ```

 Crush changes the amount of bits the audio is reduced to, turn it up for more
 genuine hip-hop drum crunch.

-The Dry/Wet control allows blending of the crushed signal with the original:
-useful to maintain punch, but add a nice amount of grit.

 Note that bit-crushing is a process that is dependent on the volume of a
 signal, so check that your levels are good!
 Quiet signals are silenced when